atomisthq/docs/docs/developer/sdm.md

-The software delivery machine is a service that runs automations in response to events like pushes and builds.
+Your software delivery machine is a service that runs automations in response to events like pushes and builds.
 See [architecture][] for a high-level view.

 The SDM: